cs1302uga/cs1302-tutorials/packages.md

 ## Java Packages

 In Java, a **package** is a grouping of related types providing access protection and name space management.
 Note that types refers to classes, interfaces, enumerations, and annotation types [[1]](https://docs.oracle.com/javase/tutorial/java/package/packages.html).
+In other words, a package allows you to organize your source code.
+Proper code organizatioin becomes increasingly important as the size of the project increases.

 The two primary benefits of packages are:

 * **Name Space Management:**  Packages allow you to give a common name to a group of related types.
   For example, `java.util.Scanner` and `java.util.Random` are two utility classes provided in the `java.util` package.
   You and other programmers can easily determine that these types are related.
+They are both utilities that you have probably used in your code.
+It is important to note that you could have two types with the same simple name that are located in different packages.
+For example, you could have a `java.util.Random` class and a `edu.cs.uga.Random` class.
+Both classes have the same name (`Random`) but they can be differentiated by their package names.

 * **Access Protection:** Visibility in Java is not limited to `public` and `private`.
   Packages and additional visibility modifiers enable programmers to declare things as visible only within a package.